-- Connecting the working poor to solutions that empower communities.
+- Connecting vulnerable populations to solutions that empower communities.

-- Impacting development and business investment to promote inclusiveness, quality growth, and regional competitiveness, and
+- Impacting development and business investment to promote inclusiveness, quality growth and regional competitiveness.

 - Growing a multi-generational cadre of equity leaders and policy innovators.